 - 1. Collectors' items such as coins, guns, antiques, etc., shall not be eligible for coverage. - 2.
-The MUA shall not cover sporting goods, vehicles, and/or equipment such as ATV's, campers, guns, tents, swimming pools, etc., or any other sporting items unless they are purchased for use in agricultural and/or business purposes.
-(See exception in #6 below) Rescinded 01/01/2023.
 MUA no longer prohibits covering sporting goods.
 However, we encourage carefulness that the property covered is in keeping with the teachings of the Church.
 The responsibility for screening property to be entered in MUA lies with the home congregation. - 3.
 Cargo coverage or items in transit are not covered by the MUA, unless all items are entered under the MUA policy and are the property of policyholder. - 4.
 Aircraft are not eligible to be entered in the MUA, except for drones used for business purposes. - 5.
 The MUA does not pay for damage or loss to rented, leased, or borrowed equipment or property unless said property is owned by a church member and entered in the MUA. - 6.
 Recreational vehicles and trailers used for semi-permanent housing may be covered in the MUA; however, there is no collision coverage on them while being moved from one location to another. - 7.
 Standing timber and nursery stock planted in the ground are not covered by MUA.
-Nursery trees and plants that have been harvested can be considered as inventory for resale and may be covered by MUA.

-8. MUA will not cover multi-family dwellings such as duplexes, condominiums, townhouses, etc., unless the entire building is owned by church members.
+Nursery trees and plants that have been harvested can be considered as inventory for resale and may be covered by MUA. - 8.
+MUA will not cover multi-family dwellings such as duplexes, condominiums, townhouses, etc., unless the entire building is owned by church members.